AzkabanAdmin/WorkoutBuddy/README.md

-Overview
+# Workout Buddy

-This repository contains a World of Warcraft addon called Workout Buddy.
-The addon reminds players to perform short exercises during gameplay.
+*Workout Buddy* is a World of Warcraft addon that reminds players to perform short exercises during gameplay.
 It uses the Ace3 framework for addon structure, configuration UI, and event handling.

+---

+## Overview

+Workout Buddy helps players stay active by suggesting quick exercises at intervals triggered by in-game events.
+The codebase is modular, making it easy to extend and maintain.

+---

-Main Components
+## Main Components

-WorkoutBuddy.lua
+### `WorkoutBuddy.lua`
+- Registers the addon with AceAddon.
+- Initializes the saved database (`WorkoutBuddyDB`) and debug printing.
+- Registers slash commands.

-The main addon file registers the addon using AceAddon, sets up a debug printing function, initializes the saved database (WorkoutBuddyDB), and registers slash commands.
-Default workouts are created on first launch.
-It also initializes the minimap button, configuration UI, and the reminder system.
+- Sets up default workouts on first launch.
+- Initializes the minimap button, configuration UI, and the reminder system.

-events.lua
+### `events.lua`

-Handles core WoW events such as leveling up or changing zones.
-Each event checks the player’s settings and may trigger a workout suggestion via WorkoutBuddy:SuggestWorkout.
-It also tracks XP bubbles to trigger reminders.
+- Handles core WoW events such as leveling up or changing zones.

-reminder_frame/
+- Triggers workout suggestions via `WorkoutBuddy:SuggestWorkout` based on player settings.
+- Tracks XP bubbles to trigger reminders.

+### `reminder_frame/`
 Contains several modules:

-reminder_core.lua – creates and updates the reminder frame, manages the queue of exercises, and provides user interactions (complete/dismiss/partial).

-reminder_queue.lua – manages the list of pending workouts (add, subtract, remove).

-reminder_state.lua – stores frame settings and the queue in the saved variables.

-reminder_events.lua – decides when to show the reminder frame based on various gameplay events (e.g., taxi rides or quests).

-Config System

-config.lua builds the AceConfig options tree and registers it with the game’s interface options.
-It links to tab modules under config/ such as:

-general.lua – toggles to choose which events trigger workouts.

-workouts.lua – interface for viewing, adding, or removing workouts and quick-adding from a predefined library.

-importexport.lua – lets users export or import their workout list using serialized strings.
-It provides helper functions SerializeWorkouts and DeserializeWorkouts.

-Minimap Button

-minimap_button.lua creates a LibDataBroker launcher that toggles the reminder frame or opens the settings from the minimap.
-It also pulses to indicate pending workouts.

-Workout Library

-config/workout_library.lua defines a curated list of example exercises categorized by type.
-This library is used for quick-add functionality.

-Addon Manifest

-WorkoutBuddy.toc lists files in the order the game loads them and declares the saved variable WorkoutBuddyDB.

-Important Concepts

-Global Table: The addon exposes WorkoutBuddy globally so submodules can attach functionality.

-Saved Variables: User preferences and workout lists are stored in WorkoutBuddyDB using AceDB.
-Profiles support is handled automatically.

-Reminder Queue: Workouts accumulate in a queue.
-The reminder frame shows the queue with options to mark workouts complete, partially complete, or dismiss.

-Event-driven: Both game events (PLAYER_LEVEL_UP, zone changes, etc.) and custom events in reminder_events.lua trigger the suggestion system and the reminder display.

-Pointers for Learning More

-Ace3 Framework
-Explore the Ace3 documentation, especially AceAddon, AceDB, and AceConfig, since much of the addon relies on these libraries.

-WoW Widget API
-Review Blizzard’s frame widget APIs to understand frame creation and user interactions found in reminder_core.lua.

-SavedVariables & Profiles
-Look into how LibStub("AceDB-3.0") manages persistent data.
-The defaults table in WorkoutBuddy.lua shows the initial profile setup.

-Addon Packaging
-Study WorkoutBuddy.toc to see how files are loaded and how libraries are embedded.
-For development, the addon directory must be copied to World of Warcraft’s Interface/AddOns folder.

-Adding Events or Workouts

-To add new triggers, modify events.lua or reminder_events.lua.

-To extend the default workout library, edit config/workout_library.lua and ensure the configuration UI can reference new categories.

-This structure provides a clean separation between gameplay event handling, user interface configuration, and the reminder display system.
-New contributors should start by reading WorkoutBuddy.lua and follow how it initializes these modules, then explore individual files as needed.
+- *reminder_core.lua*: Creates/updates the reminder frame, manages the exercise queue, and handles user interactions (complete, dismiss, partial).
+- *reminder_queue.lua*: Manages the list of pending workouts (add, subtract, remove).
+- *reminder_state.lua*: Stores frame settings and the queue in saved variables.
+- *reminder_events.lua*: Decides when to show the reminder frame based on various gameplay events (e.g., taxi rides, quests).

+---

+## Configuration System

+- *config.lua*: Builds the AceConfig options tree and registers it with WoW’s interface options.
+- *Tab modules in `config/`:*
+    - *general.lua*: Toggle which events trigger workouts.
+    - *workouts.lua*: View, add, or remove workouts; quick-add from a predefined library.
+    - *importexport.lua*: Export or import your workout list with serialized strings.
+Includes `SerializeWorkouts` and `DeserializeWorkouts` helpers.

+---

+## Minimap Button

+- *minimap_button.lua*: Implements a LibDataBroker launcher that toggles the reminder frame or opens settings from the minimap.
+- Pulses to indicate pending workouts.

+---

+## Workout Library

+- *config/workout_library.lua*: Curated list of example exercises, categorized by type.
+Used for quick-add functionality.

+---

+## Addon Manifest

+- *WorkoutBuddy.toc*: Lists files in load order and declares the saved variable `WorkoutBuddyDB`.

+---

+## Important Concepts

+- **Global Table:** Exposes the `WorkoutBuddy` table globally for submodules to attach functionality.
+- **Saved Variables:** User preferences and workout lists are stored in `WorkoutBuddyDB` (via AceDB), with profile support.
+- **Reminder Queue:** Workouts accumulate in a queue.
+The reminder frame shows the queue and allows marking workouts as complete, partially complete, or dismissed.
+- **Event-Driven:** Game events (e.g., `PLAYER_LEVEL_UP`, zone changes) and custom events in `reminder_events.lua` trigger suggestions and reminder displays.

+---

+## Learning More

+- **Ace3 Framework:**
+  See the [Ace3 documentation](https://www.wowace.com/projects/ace3), especially AceAddon, AceDB, and AceConfig.

+- **WoW Widget API:**
+  Check out [WoW Widget API](https://wowpedia.fandom.com/wiki/Widget_API) for frame creation and UI scripting, as used in `reminder_core.lua`.

+- **SavedVariables & Profiles:**
+  Study how `LibStub("AceDB-3.0")` manages persistent data.
+The defaults table in `WorkoutBuddy.lua` shows the initial setup.

+- **Addon Packaging:**
+  Review `WorkoutBuddy.toc` for load order and library embedding.
+For development, copy the addon directory to your `World of Warcraft/Interface/AddOns/` folder.

+---

+## Adding Events or Workouts

+- **To add new triggers:**
+  Modify `events.lua` or `reminder_events.lua`.

+- **To extend the default workout library:**
+  Edit `config/workout_library.lua` and ensure the configuration UI can reference new categories.

+---

+## Contribution Guide

+The codebase maintains a clear separation between gameplay event handling, configuration, and the reminder display.

+**New contributors:**
+- Start with `WorkoutBuddy.lua` to see module initialization.
+- Explore related files as needed for deeper understanding.

+---

+*Happy adventuring—and don’t forget to stretch!*